LLNL/TreeScope/README.md

 the interconnect to the TreeScope-friendly format are given in `TreeScope/tools`.

- If you are interested in using TreeScope, please contact hbhatia@llnl.gov.

 ### Release

 Copyright (c) 2017, Lawrence Livermore National Security, LLC.